kateohdowd-dev/ma-journal/content/posts/week-01/index.md

 image: "cover.jpg"
 ---

 I'm really glad to be back on the course and I'm super excited to get started with GDE740 this week.
-Overall, I feel much more focused after takikng a break.
+Overall, I feel much more focused after taking a break.
 I also feel like I've learned a lot about myself and my practise while I've been gone - I've been starting to learn web development and coding, and absolutely loving it.
-I've been exploring the intersection between design and tech, and I'd love to bring this into my work moving forward!
+I've really been exploring the intersection between design and tech, and I'd love to bring this into my work moving forward!

 To kick this module off, we're starting a four week self initiated project.
 I've really been battling with the challenge of finding time to work on self initiated projects recently.
 I wish I had more time to dedicate to personal projects, and this is something that was touched on briefly during this week's lecture which I really appreciated.
 There were so many great insights into the nature and importance of self-initiated projects this week, and I personally feel that self initiated projects are a great way to really reclaim your practise and define who your are as an designer.